Monarchy in Newfoundland and Labrador: History

+Establishment of the Crown in Newfoundland

 By commission under the royal prerogative of Queen Elizabeth I, Sir Humphrey Gilbert claimed the island of Newfoundland on 5 August 1583.
 By the mid-1660s, however, the French Crown had also laid claim to nearly half of the same area.
 Disputes over the island were ended as the French kings ceded Terre Neuve to the British Crown via the Treaty of Utrecht in 1713 and later the Treaty of Paris in 1763, in-between which, in 1729, the Royal Newfoundland Constabulary was established.

+In 1615, Richard Whitbourne was sent to Newfoundland to oversee the fisheries and wrote A Discourse and Discovery of Newfoundland to induce Englishmen to settle the island.
+King James VI and I approved of the book so highly that he ordered copies sent to every parish in England.

 David Kirke, an adventurer, privateer, and friend of King Charles I, was installed by the King as proprietary governor in 1638, also granting Kirke a coat of arms, which, in a twist of fate, are today the arms of King Charles III in Right of Newfoundland and Labrador.
 The year prior, Kirke and his partners had also been given, by way of a royal charter from Charles, co-proprietorship of the entire island.

-When the English Civil War between the king and parliament in England ended in 1651, with Charles I losing and being executed, Kirke lost the protection of the Crown and Newfoundland was taken by the Commonwealth of England, headed by Oliver Cromwell.
+When the English Civil War between the King and parliament in England ended in 1651 with Charles I's execution, Kirke lost the protection of the Crown and Newfoundland was taken by the Commonwealth of England, headed by Oliver Cromwell.
 Kirke died in prison in 1654, awaiting trial over his title to the lands around Ferryland.
 John Treworgie thereafter served as governor of Newfoundland until the restoration of the English monarchy in 1660.
 The Lord Baltimore was granted the Avalon Peninsula by royal patent from King Charles II, but never took up residence.
 Lady Kirke, the wife of David's brother, Sir Lewis Kirke, petitioned the King to make David's son, George Kirke, the governor of Newfoundland; an arrangement that had been suggested by Newfoundlanders.
 But, Charles demurred from appointing a resident governor.

+Royalty in the colony

 As an officer in the Royal Navy, in command of HMS Pegasus, Prince William Henry (later King William IV) was the first member of the royal family to visit the Newfoundland Colony, arriving on 10 April 1786.
 His first impressions of the land were not positive: he stated of St John's, "truly deplorable [...] a most dreadful, inhospitable, and barren country"; though, he later changed his opinion after meeting the local women, commenting on the region's "inexhaustible supply of women of the most obliging kind."